mikke89/RmlUiDoc/pages/rml/forms.md

 `selected`{:.attr} = cdata (CI)
 : If set, then the option is selected when the `<select>`{:.tag} element is first loaded.

-`unselectable`{:.attr} = cdata (CI)
-: If set, then the option is not selectable by the user.
+**Note**: It is possible to use the `disabled`{:.attr} attribute to make the option not selectable by the user.
 Useful for labelling groups of options.

 #### \<dataselect\>